Frequently Asked Questions

 }

-In the example, the query will fetch a list of musicians.
+The client query above requests some musician related data and albums related data for each musician.
+We know how the schema and resolvers of this GraphQL server are designed, and the way the server will execute this query can lead to issues.
+In this case, the server will first fetch the list of musicians.
 Let’s say it finds n musicians in the database.
 For each musician found, the albums() resolver will be invoked to locate all the albums associated with that musician.
 This resolver will trigger a database call for each musician, which will be n calls.
-This means that in total, there are n+1 database calls occurring.
-This is much less efficient than having two database calls, one for musicians and one for albums.
+This means that in total, there will be n+1 database calls occurring.
+This is not very efficient and won’t scale after a point.

 #How to solve n+1 in GraphQL

 Since this is a common issue with GraphQL, there are well-established solutions for handling it.
-These include using batching or using data loaders on the client.
+These include using Data Loaders or Batching.

 Data loaders in GraphQL